 Reasons for Test

-- Examine a baby's blood flow during a pregnancy
+- Check baby’s blood flow during a pregnancy

 In most cases, there are no complications with this test.

 In some cases your doctor may instruct you to:

 - Fast for 8 to 12 hours before the test.
 This will decrease the amount of gas in your intestines and make organs easier to see.

 - Have a full bladder before the test.
 You may need to drink 6 or more glasses of water without going to the bathroom.

 - Avoid smoking.
 Smoking can interfere with test results.

 Description of the Test

 You will lie on a table.
 Your doctor will put a gel on the skin over the area that will be examined.
 The gel helps the sound waves travel between the machine and your body.